abhishekuniyal2024/hr-linkedin/workflow.md

 - **Output**: Top 5 candidates with ATS scores

 ### 5. **Interview Scheduler** 📅
-- Send interview invites to top 5
+- Send interview invites to top 3 OR who score more than 80 in Overall Score. and for rejected candidate send them rejection mail.
 - Collect availability
 - **Output**: Scheduled interviews